 Tru Paraha is an Auckland based artist working in the interstices of dance, performance art, choreography, and poetry.
 She is a graduate of the NZ School of Dance and recently completed her Masters thesis at The University of Auckland, which involved a practice-led investigation of Minor cho[reo]graphy.
 Her engagement with critical theory includes an interest in the philosophy of Gilles Deleuze and the nascent field of performative writing.
 She is a former longtime member of MAU and the founder of new performance forum HINE-.

-Through various meanderings and blunderings in the fields of feminism, anarchism, contemporary dance training, queer theory, contact improvisation communities and somatic movement research Val Smith landed herself deep into an artistic practice focused on the body – as a site of political inference.
+Through various meanderings and blunderings in the fields of feminism, anarchism, contemporary dance training, queer theory, contact improvisation communities and somatic movement research val smith landed themselves deep into an artistic practice focused on the body – as a site of political inference.

-She has been operating as an independent choreographic artist since 2000 when she graduated from Unitec’s contemporary dance programme.
-Her choreographic practice involves experimentation with altered perception, intimate experience and interrelational encounters where she attempts to create immersive and conceptually provoking environments for audiences.
-Her approach to choreography seeks to unsettle a dominant conception of what dance is, where responses to her work are varied including expressions of fascination, intrigue or frustration, and feelings of confusion and/or warmth and care.
-Her work has been presented in New Zealand, Australia and the US as part of dance and fringe festivals, curated events and as independent productions.
+They has been operating as an independent choreographic artist since 2000 when they graduated from Unitec’s contemporary dance programme.
+Their choreographic practice involves experimentation with altered perception, intimate experience and interrelational encounters where they attempt to create immersive and conceptually provoking environments for audiences.
+Their approach to choreography seeks to unsettle a dominant conception of what dance is, where responses to her work are varied including expressions of fascination, intrigue or frustration, and feelings of confusion and/or warmth and care.
+Their work has been presented in New Zealand, Australia and the US as part of dance and fringe festivals, curated events and as independent productions.

 Louise Tu’u is a playwright, director and curator, whose interdisciplinary work spans visual arts, dance, film and live performance for over a decade.
 Tu’u has initiated and contributed over twenty shows in diverse venues such as Limbus Europae in Berlin; s/f, Whammy Bar, the Auckland Art Gallery, Galatos and Metro Theatre in Auckland, Physics Room in Christchurch, Martin e.
 Segal theatre in New York.
 She also curated the initial Top 16 show at St Paul St gallery, which has since travelled to Taiwan, New Plymouth and Rarotonga, as well as curating Dead Mileage, a twelve-hour performance with Jeremy Leatinu’u.
 Tu’u has also contributed work inupcoming show Affection at Papakura Arts Gallery.
 Her work in film production includes many TVCs, short films such as The Trophy and assistant directed on critically acclaimed features such as The Orator and Night Shift.
 Residencies and fellowships include the Royal Court Theatre in London, Arcola Theatre in London and Hebbel am Ufer Theatre in Berlin.